forestgrape/coronavirus/index.md

 where Dry Particulate is a small particulate with one or more viruses attached or possibly viruses attached to each other.

 The above infection pathway is in addition to the known aerosol pathway:
-* Aersol with Virus in Air -> Respiratory Tract
+* Aerosol with Virus in Air -> Respiratory Tract

 Aerosols containing particulates and dry particulates can convert to each other in the air:

-* Dry Particulates -> Small Aersol containing a Particulate (more likely in humid air, particulates act as condensation nuclei)
+* Dry Particulates -> Small Aerosol containing a Particulate (more likely in humid air, particulates act as condensation nuclei)
-* Dry Particulates <- Small Aersol containing a Particulate (more likely in dry air)
+* Dry Particulates <- Small Aerosol containing a Particulate (more likely in dry air)

 and smaller aerosol can convert to larger (see e.g. Figure 3 (C) and (D) in [marr](#marr)):
 * Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)